Windows 10 support will end in 4 years: Everything to know as Windows 11 rolls out

 Will Windows 11 be completely free to upgrade?

 Yes.
-Free upgrades to eligible Windows 10 PCs will be available once Microsoft rolls out Windows 11 on Oct.
+Free upgrades to eligible Windows 10 PCs will be available from today, Oct.
 5. The free upgrades will continue into 2022.
 If you're still running Windows 7 but want to upgrade to Windows 11, you'll first need to upgrade to Windows 10 to be eligible.

 Read more: How to download Windows 10 for free before you get Windows 11